 Of those who died, only 14% are females and the rest are males.
-Globally, females often have a

-4 minority share in road deaths.
+Globally, females often have a minority share in road deaths (Laiou et al., 2016; IIHS, 2021).
 However, in India, their share is among the lowest in the world.
 This may be because of much lower exposure of females to traffic risk.
-Share of women in total number of motor vehicle license holders in India is about 6 percent, while the rest of the 5 license holders are men.

-Another possible reason is lower participation rate of women in formal employment in India compared to men (World Bank 2015a), and this gender gap is one of the highest in the world.
+Share of women in total number of motor vehicle license holders in India is about 6 percent, while the rest of the license holders are men (MORTH, 2021).
+Another possible reason is participation lower rate of women in formal employment in India compared to men (World Bank 2015a), and this gender gap is one of the highest in the world.
 Figure 12 presents number of deaths per 100,000 population by age groups and sex.
 There is a wide gap in the death rate of females and males.
 For both sex groups, death rates are the highest from 18 to 45 years.

-However, as discussed above, it is likely that the low death rate of 45 years or older is because of greater under-reporting of deaths for these age groups (Dandona et al., 2020).
-According to GBD6, death rate of 70+ age group in India is more than twice the death rate of 15-49 years.
+However, as discussed above, it is likely that the low death rate of 45 years or older is because of greater underreporting of deaths for these age groups (Dandona et al., 2020).
+According to GBD (IHME, 2020), death rate of 70+ age group in India is more than twice the death rate of 15-49 years.
 Similarly, Million Death Study for year 2005 also reported that death rates increased with age (Hsiao et al., 2013).
-Globally, road death rates often increase with age.
-Therefore, the U-shape of death rates in India may be an underestimate for 45 years or older age groups.
+Globally also, road death rates often increase with age.
+Therefore, the U-shape of death rates in India is not expected and may indicate an underreporting of road deaths for 45 years or older age groups.
+The reason for differential reporting levels across age groups needs further investigation.